 The LECOM Bookstore at the Erie campus building and the LECOM Bradenton, LECOM at Elmira, and LECOM at Seton Hill, is online only.

-The required textbooks as well as reference and review books are available for purchase.
-Special orders are welcomed with a small deposit.
-The complete listings, which include the ISBN, edition, and retail price, of all required textbooks for the College of Medicine and the School of Pharmacy are available on lecombookstore.com or the LECOM Student Portal under the Bookstore tab.
-The Bookstore tab also offers a textbook rental option and a textbook buyback program.
+The required textbooks not on VitalSource as well as reference and review books are available for purchase.
+The complete listings, which include the ISBN, edition, and retail price, of all required textbooks for the College of Medicine and the School of Pharmacy are available on the LECOM Student Portal under the Bookstore tab.
 The Bookstore stocks LECOM logo apparel & gifts, supplies, and instruments relevant to course work.
 Cash, check, gift certificates, or credit cards (MasterCard, Visa or Discover) may be used for purchases.